mhnaderi/Scientific-ML-Notes/README.md

 </div>

 # Scientific ML Notes
-This repository contains summaries and implementations of fundamental concepts in Linear Algebra, Scientific Computing, Machine Learning, and Reduced Order Modeling.
+This repository contains summaries and implementations of fundamental concepts in **Linear Algebra, Scientific Computing, Machine Learning, and Reduced Order Modeling**.
 Each notebook provides essential insights based on various textbooks, serving as a concise reference.
 For comprehensive understanding, please refer to the referenced books.
 This is a living repository that grows weekly, and I will upload new notebooks every **Monday**.

 ## 📚 Contents